-Explanation: A donation, delivery or transfer of any article, currency or foreign security referred to in this clause by any person who has received it from any foreign source, either directly or through one or more persons, shall also be deemed to be foreign contribution within the meaning of this clause.
+Explanation: A donation, delivery, or transfer of any article, currency, or foreign security referred to in this clause by any person who has received it from any foreign source, either directly or through one or more persons, shall also be deemed to be a foreign contribution within the meaning of this clause.

-The definition of “foreign contribution” as contained in the Act, included only the donation, delivery or transfer made by any foreign source.
-It did not include donation or contribution received by an organization from another organization from out of foreign contribution received by the latter organization.
-The definition was enlarged to include such contributions also for the purpose of tracing the utilization of foreign contribution down the line.
+The definition of “foreign contribution” as contained in the Act, included only the donation, delivery, or transfer made by any foreign source.
+It did not include donations or contributions received by an organization from another organization from out of foreign contribution received by the latter organization.
+The definition was enlarged to include such contributions also for the purpose of tracking the utilization of foreign contribution down the line.